dmachard/extensiveautomation-server/README.md

             pip install wrapt scandir pycnic lxml jsonpath_ng

-3. Finally start the server.
+3. Start the server.
 On linux the server is running as daemon.

         cd src/
         python extensiveautomation.py --start

+4. Finally, check if the [server is running fine](#testing-is-server-running).

+## Testing if server running

+1. Please to take in consideration the following points:

+	 - The server is running on the following tcp ports (don't forget to open these ports on your firewall):
-   REST API is running on port tcp/8081.
+	    - tcp/8081: REST API

-   The following users are available by default:
-    - admin
-    - tester
-    - monitor
+	    - tcp/8081: Websocket tunnel for app client
+	    - tcp/8082: Websocket tunnel for agents

-   The default password is `password`.
+	 - The `admin`, `tester` and `monitor` users are available and the default passoword is `password`.

-4. Checking if the server is running fine.

-        cd src
-        python extensiveautomation.py --status
-        Extensive Automation is running
+	 - The `Common` project is created by default, attached to the previous users.
+	 - Swagger for the REST API is available in the `scripts/swagger` folder.

-5. Checking if the REST api working fine with curl command.
+2. Checking if the REST api working fine with curl or postman.

        curl -X POST http://127.0.0.1:8081/session/login \
             -H "Content-Type: application/json" \
             -d '{"login": "admin", "password": "password"}'

-    The swagger of the api is available in the folder `scripts/swagger`:
-     - common_restapi.yaml
-     - admin_restapi.yaml
-     - tester_restapi.yaml

-## Plugins
+## Adding plugins

 Plugins allow to interact with the system to be controlled.
 But by default the server is provided without plugins.
 So you need to install them one by one according to your needs.